The practice of gambling in 2022

 Income taxes include:

-We return with other opinions, in the next issue of the magazine…
+To be continued in the next issue of the magazine…